timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-02-10
+# Objectives for Today 2021-02-11

 - Adding new obstacles and things to avoid in the game!
-- Working on the hammer obstacle!
-- Working on a punching glove obstacle!
+- Adding a see-saw obstacle
 - Adding a maximum speed zone to lower top-speed.
+- Working more on the punching glove obstacle!
 - Creating prefabs for various track obstacles; jumps & loops etc
-- Adding a see-saw obstacle

 **Purpose**